-The National Motor Vehicle Title Information System (NMVTIS) is a database administered by the American Association of Motor Vehicle Administrators (AAMVA) & overseen by the US Department of Justice.
-NMVTIS is the only vehicle history database in the nation in to which all states, insurance carriers, & junk salvage yards are required by federal law to report their data.
+The National Motor Vehicle Title Information System (NMVTIS) is a database administered by the American Association of Motor Vehicle Administrators (AAMVA) and overseen by the US Department of Justice.
+NMVTIS is the only vehicle history database in the nation in to which all states, insurance carriers, and junk salvage yards are required by federal law to report their data.

-The National Motor Vehicle Title Information System (NMVTIS) was created through the Federal Anti-Car Theft Act of 1992, to help protect consumers from fraud & unsafe vehicles & to keep stolen vehicles from being resold.
-NMVTIS is a database administered by the American Association of Motor Vehicle Administrators (AAMVA) & overseen by the US Department of Justice.
-NMVTIS is the only vehicle history database in the nation in to which all states, insurance carriers, & junk salvage yards are required by federal law to report their data.
+The National Motor Vehicle Title Information System (NMVTIS) was created through the Federal Anti-Car Theft Act of 1992, to help protect consumers from fraud and unsafe vehicles and to keep stolen vehicles from being resold.
+NMVTIS is a database administered by the American Association of Motor Vehicle Administrators (AAMVA) and overseen by the US Department of Justice.
+NMVTIS is the only vehicle history database in the nation in to which all states, insurance carriers, andand junk salvage yards are required by federal law to report their data.

-Through NMVTIS, MobileTrac is an authorized providerand reseller of vehicle Title & Brand data.
-With access to NMVTIS, MobileTrac works with underwriters, warranty & insurance companies, financers, dealers, & auction houses to provide the most comprehensive Junk/Salvage/Total Loss, Odometer, Title & Brand data available in the industry.
-NMVTIS data also includes descriptive labels called ‘Brands’ which identity a vehicle’s current or prior condition such as ‘salvage’ or ‘flood’ which convey additional information concerning the value of the vehicle, & help protect consumers from unknowingly buying a damaged vehicle.
+Through NMVTIS, MobileTrac (instaVIN) is an authorized provider and reseller of vehicle Title and Brand data.
+With access to NMVTIS, MobileTrac works with underwriters, warranty and insurance companies, financers, dealers, and auction houses to provide the most comprehensive Junk/Salvage/Total Loss, Odometer, Title and Brand data available in the industry.
+NMVTIS title data also includes descriptive labels called ‘Brands’ which identity a vehicle’s current or prior condition such as ‘salvage’ or ‘flood’ which convey additional information concerning the value of the vehicle, and help protect consumers from unknowingly buying a damaged vehicle.
 MobileTrac includes 61 of these Brands on the Vehicle History Reports.